 Her glare turned even fiercer.
-She shoved up my windbreaker sleeves, revealing black and silver curse marks that twined around both forearms.
+She shoved up her windbreaker sleeves, revealing a black and silver curse-mark that twined around both forearms.
 Her voice dropped to a whisper.
-“You see these?
-I’ve had them since birth.
+“You see this?
+I’ve had this curse-mark since birth.
 Since birth, Cid.
 Insta-criminal from the womb, enough to lock away most of my magic.
 And yeah, I’ve broken laws to survive—and sometimes, because I felt like it.
 So don’t even pretend like you care.”

 I fell silent, my blood boiling within me as I fought the urge to screech at whoever had sullied her arms so.
-I had not seen curse marks such as those in decades.
-They did more than cut off access to magic—they leached away at the lifespan of the bearer and attacked every part of their body with plagues and pestilence.
-Allis should be dead from those marks.
+I had not seen a curse-mark such as this in decades.
+The mark did more than cut off access to magic—it leached away at the lifespan of the bearer and attacked every part of their body with plagues and pestilence.
+Allis should be dead from that mark.
 The fact that she was not dead spoke even more to the power within her.